Run WordPress on App Engine standard environment

 Google Cloud Storage plugin.

 In the plugins Settings page, set your Bucket name to the bucket you configured in Step 1.

-After activating the plugin, try uploading a media object in a new post and confirm the image is uploaded to the GCS bucket by visiting the Google Cloud Console Storage page.
+After activating the plugin, try uploading a media object in a new post and confirm the image is uploaded to the Cloud Storage bucket by visiting the Cloud Console Storage page.

 To access this MySQL instance, use Cloud SQL Proxy.
 Download it to your local computer and make it executable.